sdjanian/sacanalysis/README.md

 # Manualy labelled saccade analysis
+This repository contains Python code that performs the analysis for a recently submitted manuscript entitled ” A Method for the Detection of Poorly-Formed or Misclassified Saccades: A case study using the GazeCom Dataset.”
+The authors on the paper are Lee Friedman, Shagen Djanian and Oleg V. Komogortsev.
+The author of the code is Shagen Djanian.
+The manuscript is currently under review by the journal Behavior Research Methods.

+## Abstract for "A Method for the Detection of Poorly-Formed or Misclassified Saccades: A case study using the GazeCom Dataset"
+There are many automatic methods for the detection of eye movement types like fixation and saccades.
+Evaluating the accuracy of these methods can be a difficult and time-consuming process.
+We present a method to detect misclassified or poorly formed saccades, regardless of how they were classified.
+We developed and tested our method on saccades from the very large and publicly available GazeCom dataset.
+We started out by creating a total of 9 metrics (velocity shape, velocity shape amplitude, position shape, position shape amplitude, flatness, entropy, kurtosis, skewness, and the Dip Test statistic of multimodality) which will be explained below.
+We applied these metrics to horizontal saccades of 20, 40 and 60 ms duration.
+For each duration, we performed a data reduction step with factor analysis to see how these 9 metrics were naturally grouped.
+For every duration, there were 2 factors, one which was dominated by our velocity shape metric and one which was dominated by our entropy metric.
+We determined that the entropy metric was the single most valuable metric for detecting misclassified saccades.
+We illustrate the types of saccades that our entropy metric indicates were misclassified.

+## Dataset
-These are scientific scripts for how well saccades have been labelled.
-It uses the GazeCom dataset but another dataset can be used as long as the dataframe used is in the correct format.
+Our analysis is based on the GazeCom dataset.
+The scripts in this repository use the GazeCom dataset but another dataset can be used as long as the dataframe used is in the correct format.
 The GazeCom dataset can be found [here](http://michaeldorr.de/smoothpursuit/deep_eye_movement_classification_package.zip).
 The correct folder can be found at deep_eye_movement_classification_package --> data --> inputs --> GazeCom_all_features.zip.
-If default pathing is wanted place the GazeCom_all_features folder in the same folder as ```python main.py```.
+If default pathing is wanted, place the GazeCom_all_features folder in the same folder as ```main.py```.

 This is an example of how the data should be formated with corresponding column names.
-It contains the time of the recording in miliseconds, the and x and y coordinates of the eye movements, handlabeller_final is the eye movement class, the velocity and source is the file name and subject is the subjects identifier.
+It contains the time of the recording in milliseconds, and the and x and y coordinates of the eye movements.
+The column labelled “handlabeller_final” is the eye movement class, with fixation as code X, saccades as code Y and smooth pursuit as code Z, etc….
+“Velocity” is self-explanatory.
+In the GazeCom dataset they have multiple velocities named speed_1, speed_2 ... speed_16.
+We use speed_1 and rename it to velocity.
+“Source” is the file name and “subject” is the subject identifier.

 | time  | x | y | handlabeller_final | velocity | source | subject |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |------------- |
 | 1  | 22.57  | 0.19  | 4  | 0  | GazeCom_Data\all_features\beach\AAF_beach.arff  |AAF  |